Iran Mall

+An old picture of Iran Mall when it was under construction (2017).

-The Iran Mall (ایران مال) is a shopping mall in northwest Tehran, Iran, by Chitgar Lake.
+The Iran Mall (ایران مال) is the world’s largest shopping mall, located in northwest Tehran, Iran, by Chitgar Lake.

 The multi-purpose complex was designed on land with an area of 317,000 sqm and seven floors.
 Its infrastructure area in the first phase is 1,350,000 sqm, which will be increased to 1,600,000 sqm when all the development phases are completed.

 The first phase with the capacity of 267,000 sqm of gross leasable area and 708 retail units was opened on 1 May 2018.

 Over 1,200 contractors and 25,000 workers took part in the construction of Iran Mall.
-The facility is owned by Ayandeh Bank.
+The facility was owned by Ayandeh Bank until October 2025, when the bank was dissolved by the Iranian government.
+Following the dissolution and the loss of its banking license, the Central Bank of Iran merged Ayandeh with Bank Melli Iran, but moved to sell the mall as part of the liquidation process.
 The original idea of building such a large complex came from the well-known Iranian entrepreneur, Ali Ansari, who has also been the chief executive of constructing the Iran Mall.

 International honours and records

 The Iran Mall has attended Mapic for three years (from 2015 to 2017) and has also been awarded by RLI as the best-anticipated shopping mall in terms of dimensions and spaces of services, culture and entertainment in 2017.

 According to the Guinness World Records, the longest continuous concrete pour was completed for the Iran Mall.
 This record was achieved between 1 and 6 March 2018.